The Members of Arshiya Limited

 Conservation of Energy: The operations of the company involve low energy consumption.
 Adequate measures have been implemented to conserve energy such as -

-• Roof of the warehouses at our FTWZs and Industrial & Distribution Hubs have been designed with MR24 standards.
+• Roof of the warehouses at our FTWZs and Industrial & Distribution Hubs have been designed with MR24 standards with roof insulation which gives temperature variation of 8Degree with ambient temperature.
 A provision of installation of solar panels has been made on the roofs to generate renewable energy

 • Orientation of the warehouse buildings has been done in such a way that there is less heat transmission resulting in saving the electricity consumption by minimizing heat loss in the HVAC system.